protofire/solhint/docs/rules/best-practices/use-natspec.md

 - If a function or return value has unnamed parameters (e.g. `function foo(uint256)`), the rule only checks the number of `@param` or `@return` tags, not their names.
 - If a function or variable has `@inheritdoc`, the rule skips the validation.
 - The rule supports both `///` and `/** */` style NatSpec comments.
+- If a custom config is provided, it is merged with the default config.
+Only the overridden fields need to be specified.

 ## Examples
 ### 👍 Examples of **correct** code for this rule